parthiv-dev/decentralised-trading-platform/README.md

 - Leading documentation of work in [README](README.md) and [WIKI](WIKI.md)

 ## Use of GenAI
-TODO for 8.
-Use of GenAI:
-- Indicate which AI tools you have used

 We used Github Co-Pilot, Gemini and ChatGPT for various tasks:
 - Understanding of tasks and technical terms in the coursework description